-Development and site alteration shall not be permitted on lands containing archaeological resources or areas of archaeological potential unless significant archaeological resources have been conserved.
+Development and site alteration may be permitted on lands containing archaeological resources or areas of archaeological potential if significant archaeological resources have been conserved by removal and documentation, or preservation on site.
+Where significant archaeological resources must be preserved on site, only development and site alteration maintaining the heritage integrity of the site will be permitted.

 More specifically, Council recognizes that there may be archaeological remains of prior habitation, or areas containing archaeological potential within the City.
 Archaeological resources contained within these areas can be adversely affected by any future development.
-Archaeological potential areas are determined through the use of provincial screening criteria, or criteria developed based on the known archaeological record within the City and developed by a licensed archaeologist in consultation with the Ministry of Tourism, Culture and Sport.
+Archaeological potential areas are determined through the use of provincial screening criteria, or criteria developed based on the known archaeological record within the City and developed by a licensed archaeologist in consultation with the Ministry of Culture.
 Such criteria include features like proximity to water (such as current or ancient shorelines), rolling topography, unusual landforms, and any locally known significant heritage areas such as portage routes or other places of past human settlement.

-Council shall require archaeological assessments conducted by archaeologists licensed under the Ontario Heritage Act, as a condition of any development proposal affecting areas containing a known archaeological site or considered to have archaeological potential.
+Council shall require archaeological assessments conducted archaeologists licensed under the Ontario Heritage Act, as a condition of any development proposal affecting areas containing a known archaeological site or considered to have archaeological potential.
 Archaeological assessment reports conducted by licensed archaeologists are to be in compliance with guidelines set out by the Ministry of Culture, as well as licensing requirements developed under the Ontario Heritage Act.
 Any alterations to known archaeological sites shall only be performed by licensed archaeologists, as per Section 48 of the Ontario Heritage Act.
 Council recognizes there may be a need for archaeological preservation on site or rescue evacuation of significant archaeological resources as a result of development proposals.
 Council may also consider archaeological preservation on site, to ensure that the integrity of the resource is maintained.

 In reviewing an application for a zoning amendment, a consent for a commercial, industrial or institutional use or a multi-unit residential building; or subdivision; or in the undertaking of new infrastructure works (e.g. new road, road widening, communal water or sewer system, landfill site), consideration shall be given to the possible effects and impacts of such works on a known heritage resource or on an area of archaeological potential (lands where there is a likelihood for the presence of archaeological resources based on physiographic or historical features).
+As well, applications for new development proposed for lands adjacent to a heritage property that is protected by a designation, easement or covenant shall be supported by a Heritage Impact Statement demonstrating that the heritage attributes of the property will be protected.